Motiflets -- Simple and Accurate Detection of Motifs in Time Series: Exact and Approximate k-Motiflets

+\emph{Case $k=3$}: Figure~\ref{fig:adverse_examples} illustrates such a worst case example for 3-Motiflets in both the xy-plane (for ease of illustration) and xyz-plane.
+The blue dots and red dots represent subsequences that are equally distributed on a grid with an offset of $r$.
+The offset between the red dot and the blue dots in the xy-plane shall be $r+\epsilon$, for an arbitrarily small $\epsilon \in \mathbb{R}^+$.
 In the case of $3$-Motiflets our approximate algorithm searches for $2$-NNs of each subsequence, which in this example are always one unit of $r$ away (illustrated by the hyperspheres).
 Thus, the pairwise extent is at most $d=2r$ for two subsequences on the diameter.
 However, the optimal $3$-Motiflet can be seen in the center of the figure: for each of the blue dots, the first $2$-NNs are $r$ away, and only their $3$-NN (red dot) is $r+\epsilon$ away.
 Thus, the top $3$-Motiflet has a pairwise distance of $d=r+\epsilon$, and consists of two blue dots and one red dot.
 This example is also the worst case instance for $k=3$.
 The factor is largest when $\epsilon$ is close to 0, maximizing the difference of $2d$ and $\epsilon +r$.
 Increasing or decreasing epsilon will reduce the factor of the approximation as it is either not a part in the $k$-Motiflet $\epsilon>r0$ or is found by our approximate algorithm (for $\epsilon<0$).
-The worst case instance is thus the case, when the red dot touches the intersections of the circles. \paragraph{Case $k>3$} We now extend this worst case example to $k>3$ (using $L_1$ distance for the sake of simplicity): Assume we have a subsequence in $n \geq k+2$-dimensional space $S=(0, 0, \dots, 0)$ with $k-1$-neighbours $B^{i}, i\in[1,\dots,k-1]$, where only the i-th dimension is set to $r$.
+The worst case instance is thus the case, when the red dot touches the intersections of the circles. \emph{Case $k>3$}: We now extend this worst case example to $k>3$ (using $L_1$ distance for the sake of simplicity): Assume we have a subsequence in $n \geq k+2$-dimensional space $S=(0, 0, \dots, 0)$ with $k-1$-neighbours $B^{i}, i\in[1,\dots,k-1]$, where only the i-th dimension is set to $r$.
 E.g.: $B^{1}=(r,0,\dots, 0)$ and $B^{2}=(0,r,\dots, 0)$. $S$ and all $B^{i}$ constitute a $k$-Motiflet with extent $d=2r$.
 Now, we hide a single subsequence $R_0=(r/2+\epsilon, r/2+\epsilon, 0, \dots, 0)$ at the intersections of the hypersphere (as in Figure~\ref{fig:adverse_examples} for $k=3$). $R_0$ has a distance of $r+\epsilon$ to $S$ and $B_1$.
 Finally, we add $k-1$ additional subsequences $R^{i}, i\in[3,\dots,k+1]$, where the first two dimensions are set to $r/2+\epsilon$ and the i-th dimension is set to $r$.
 E.g. $R^{3}=(r+\epsilon, r/2+\epsilon, r, \dots, 0)$.
 These are all distance $r$ away from $R_0$, and at least $2r$ away from $S$.

-Thus, the top $k$-Motiflets consists of the subsequences $R_i$ and $S$ with total extent $r+\epsilon$, but the found $k$-Motiflet has extent $2r$ with $B_i$ and $S$.